 - Since vitamin C has countless health benefits, there’s no reason not to add some more into your meals.

 In the following video an accredited hospital and doctor explain the health benefits of spinach.

 Benefits of Cooked Spinach

-While no cooking method can maximize your absorption of all nutrients, heating spinach can undoubtedly increase the availability of specific nutrients.
-Beta-carotene levels may be 11% more in cooked spinach and have been linked to the following:
+While no cooking method can maximize your absorption of all nutrients, heating it can undoubtedly increase the availability of specific nutrients.
+Beta-carotene levels may be 11% more in cooked and have been linked to the following:

 - Increased protection from cancer.

 Potassium, calcium and iron are all other minerals that become more available with heat.
 These have countless health benefits, including:

 - Regulating blood pressure